NtekShadow/skywalker_saga_credits_converter/README.md

 # lego star wars the skywalker saga credits converter
-This program converts a give text into the right format to be shown in the credits screen.
+This program converts a text into the right format to be shown in the credits screen.
 I wanted to have the Bee Movie Script as credits so i wrote this script to do it for me, maybe someone else also finds it useful.